-MSA 2051 (0), 2052 (0), 2151 (1), 2152 (1), 3351 (3), 3352 (3) ARTISTS IN THE WORLD - THE TEACHING ARTIST AS CATALYST
+MSA 2051 (0), 2052 (0), 2151 (1), 2152 (1).
+ARTISTS IN THE WORLD: THE TEACHING ARTIST AS CATALYST.
 Introduces artists-in-training to the basic principles, practices and priorities of the artist as teacher in the community.
-Provides a foundation in any artistic discipline and for the most common kinds of education work that artists undertake, such as working with young people (in schools and other settings), teaching one's art form, curriculum integration and in-depth residencies, creating artistically authentic programs with an education thrust, working in challenging situations, and working with adults in performance, educational and professional settings.
-Includes a project for students to design a program they can use in real world settings.
+It provides a foundation in any artistic discipline and for the most common kinds of education work that artists undertake, such as working with young people (in schools and other settings), teaching one's art form, curriculum integration and in-depth residencies, creating artistically authentic programs with an education thrust, working in challenging situations, and working with adults in performance, educational and professional settings.
+The course will include a project for students to design a program they can use in real-world settings.
 It will include field observations, readings, written response and active participation and presentation.
 This is a two semester sequence.
-Students must take MSA 2051, 2151 or 3351 in order to enroll in either MSA 2052, 2152 or 3352.
-Completion of MSA 2052, 2152 or 3352 will make students eligible to apply for a competitive paid Fellowship in the following year.
-Consent of Instructor.
+Students must take MSA 2052, 2152 or 3352 in order to enroll in either MSA 2052, 2152 or 3352.
+Completion of MSA 2052, 2152 or 3352 will make students eligible to apply for a competitive paid fellowship in the following year.
+Consent of instructor is required, as is a minimum GPA of 3.000.

-MEDIA LITERACY
+MSA 2301 (3).
+MEDIA LITERACY.
 An exploration of the critical thinking skills necessary to understand and interpret modern media, both news and entertainment.
 Social networking and the Internet, the complexities of the 24-hour news cycle, celebrity news and infotainment, violence, media framing and bias are among the topics examined.

-MEADOWS VIDEO PRODUCTION
+MSA 2305 (3).
+MEADOWS VIDEO PRODUCTION.
 This course will teach students basic video production skills useful for any artistic or media field.
 Students will learn field production skills and nonlinear editing skills that will enable them to create video projects for multiple platforms, including the internet and television.
-Open to all students except Journalism majors and minors and FILM majors and minors.
+This course is open to all students except Journalism majors and minors and film and media arts majors and minors.